kubeflow/website/content/en/docs/distributions/gke/deploy/management-setup.md

     ```bash
     gcloud components install kubectl kustomize kpt anthoscli beta
     gcloud components update
-    # If the output said the Cloud SDK component manager is disabled for installation, copy the command from output and run it.
+    # If the output indicates the Cloud SDK component manager is disabled for installation, copy the command from output and run it.
     ```

     You can install specific version of kubectl by following instruction (Example: [Install kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)).
 Latest patch version of kubectl from `v1.17` to `v1.19` works well too.